Fail to Remain – Highway Traffic Act section 200

 When you call OTT Legal you’ll speak to former detectives, police officers from the Toronto Police Service, Ontario Provincial Police, and paralegals, all licensed by the Law Society of Upper Canada – people with actual court experience with Fail to Remain accidents.

 At OTT Legal we ensure that your case receives the individual attention it deserves to win your case, saving your insurance rates and demerit points.
-We order the officers notes and fully investigate your case prior to your trial.
+We order the officers notes and fully investigate your case prior to the trial.
 If there are any legal arguments to be filed, they are usually done at no extra charge to you.

 Our goal is to win your Fail to Remain charge.